DanieleCongiusti/Resource-Allocation-Satellite-Communication/notes.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

 **MODELING**
+**NtS**: *Describing the Model consists in:*
-**NtS**: *Screenshot of the Design from the NED file of the System and from the QTEnv at run time.
+- Describe how it will work (tied to Implementation step) -> *Show a Screenshot of the Design from the NED file of the System and from the QTEnv at run time.
 Describe the elements in the images referencing the specs from the Project's Documentation and their behaviour that is going to be implemented in the next step.*

+- What we expect from it in the results, OUR CLAIM (tied to Data Analysis) -> *Describe what we expect from varying N and K respectively as our claim to demonstrate in the final results*

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_